The Internationale: Lyrics

-French lyrics, 1887 version
+French original

 Authorship and copyright

 In a successful attempt to save Pierre De Geyter's job as a woodcarver, the 6,000 leaflets printed by Lille printer Boldoduc only mentioned the French version of his family name (Degeyter).

 The second edition published by Delory named Pierre's brother Adolphe as the composer.

 With neither money nor representation, Pierre De Geyter lost his first lawsuit over this in 1914 and did not gain legal recognition of authorship until 1922 when he was 74.

-His brother had in the meantime died by suicide in 1916, leaving a note to Pierre explaining the fraud and stating that Delory had manipulated him into claiming authorship; and Delory had inscribed on Adolphe's tombstone "Ici repose Adolphe Degeyter, l'auteur de L'Internationale".
+His brother had in the meantime died by suicide in 1916, leaving a note to Pierre explaining the fraud and stating that Delory had manipulated him into claiming authorship; and Delory had inscribed on Adolphe's tombstone "Ici repose Adolphe Degeyter, l'auteur de L'Internationale" ("Here lies Adolphe De Geyter, the authour of The Internationale".

 Despite this dying declaration, historians in the 1960s such as Daniel Ligou were still contending that Adolphe was the author.